 In addition, payments received for worker’s compensation benefits are typically not considered taxable income, so you may not need to report this on your income taxes.
 Always consult with a tax professional to ensure you file your income taxes appropriately.

-If you were hurt at work in Minnesota, our work related injury lawyers are here to answer your questions and help you understand the Workers’ Compensation settlement process.
+If you were hurt at work in Minnesota, or disabled and unable to work, our work injury and disability law firm is here to answer your questions and help you understand the Workers’ Compensation settlement process.

 Latest posts by Steve Fields (see all)

 - Will Workers’ Compensation Pay for Treatment of Depression and Anxiety? - June 20, 2017

 - Can an employer drug test you after a work related injury? - June 1, 2017

 - Can I File a Workers Compensation Claim in Minnesota? - May 26, 2017